SoulSight/Stylus/README.md

-Stylus
+Stylus: A Strongly-Typed Store for Serving Massive RDF Data

 =====

-A strongly-typed store for serving massive RDF data.